iree-org/iree/integrations/pjrt/README.md

 JAX_PLATFORMS=iree_cpu python -c "import jax; a = jax.numpy.asarray([1, 2, 3, 4, 5, 6, 7, 8, 9]); print(a + a);"
 ```

+## Advanced settings

-To pass additional compile options to IREE, you can use environment variable `IREE_PJRT_IREE_COMPILER_OPTIONS`.
+To pass additional compile options to IREE during JIT compilation, you can use
+the `IREE_PJRT_IREE_COMPILER_OPTIONS` environment variable.
+This variable can
+be set to a space-delimited list of flags that would be passed to the
+`iree-compile` command-line tool.

 For example:
 ```shell